ashleysally00/Uttarakhand-Land-Surface-Temperature-LST-Analysis-Using-GEE/README.md

  ## Uttarakhand Land Surface Temperature (LST) Analysis for Fire Prediction ML

+We worked together as an international team through Omdena to build an AI-powered forest fire prediction and early warning system for Uttarakhand, India.
+Using satellite-based Land Surface Temperature (LST) data, Google Earth Engine, and Python, our goal was to understand how ground temperature patterns influence wildfire behavior and improve early detection strategies.
 This repository contains my individual contribution to Omdena’s *AI-Powered Forest Fire Prediction and Early Warning System for Uttarakhand*.
 I carried out preprocessing and exploratory data analysis of Land Surface Temperature (LST) data using Google Earth Engine (via its Python API), and I wrote the onboarding documentation to help collaborators set up and reproduce the workflow.
 I also conducted domain research, including an [interview with a California wildfire Public Information Officer](Interview-with-wildfire-PIO.md), to ensure the features and workflow aligned with real-world fire management needs.

 Land Surface Temperature (LST) measures the temperature of the Earth's surface, which includes soil, vegetation, and built-up areas.
 It is derived from satellite thermal infrared data and reflects the heat emitted from the ground.
 This thermal information helps assess how different surfaces interact with heat - a critical factor in determining wildfire risk. <br> <br>